December 31 @ 8:00 am – 5:00 pm

-The Center for Reading Recovery & Literacy Collaborative faculty can deliver several workshops, trainings, and institutes for a group of educators in your school or district.
+The Center for Reading Recovery & Literacy Collaborative faculty can deliver several workshops, trainings, and institutes for a group of educators in your school or district, in-person or virtually.

 Our Center focuses on the work of Irene Fountas and Gay Su Pinnell in literacy professional development, primarily in grades PreK–8.
 We work with groups of literacy coaches, classroom teachers, and administrators.